People

 Alex Munch || Life Sciences Research Professional 2

-Alex was the lab manager and technician from 2018-2020, before starting her PhD in Neuroscience at the Icahn School of Medicine at Mount Sinai.
+Alex was our lab manager and technician from 2018-2020, before starting her PhD in Neuroscience at the Icahn School of Medicine at Mount Sinai.

 Koji Takeo, PhD || Visiting Scholar